yoyoberenguer/IndexMapping/README.md

 This library contains tools that helps indexing arrays from `1d array` (C buffer data type) to 3d array and reciprocally.
-The functions `to1d` and `to3d` are complementary and can be resume to the following statment :
+The functions `to1d` and `to3d` are complementary and can be resume with the following statment :
 ```
 If we know the index value of a buffer (index), find the
 equivalent position in a 3d array (x, y, z) such as :